StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ##### Determine the required number of API requests

-Use the script below to determine the number of API requests required to retrieve topology data from SCOM.
-The script will return the number of components to be retrieved from the specified class.
+Use the script below to determine the number of components that match a criteria query and the number of dependencies.
+Add these numbers together and multiply by 2 to find the required number of API requests to retrieve topology data from SCOM.
 Two API requests are required to retrieve data for each component and each dependency.

-The configured `max_number_of_requests` must be higher than:

- `("total number of components that match criteria" + "total number of dependencies") * 2**.

 ```
 $components = (Get-SCOMManagementGroup).GetMonitoringObjects("FullName LIKE 'Microsoft.Windows.Computer:%'")